Add (or Remove) These 11 Things From Your WordPress Site and Look Like a Pro

 You can get around this by using widgets.
 So long as the theme you select allows for the use of footer widgets, you can add some in this area to highlight additional information.
 A good choice is to include a custom text widget with your contact information.
 Or you can add your social media icons in another widget.
 You can also insert some of the other standard widgets in this area like recent posts or your primary navigation menu.

 Of course there are some plugins that offer even more control over what appears in your footer as well.
-For instance, there’s Footer Putter, which allows you to add copyright and trademark info, Header and Footer for adding ad codes, and WP Custom Header Footer, for adding custom CSS and JS without touching your theme’s files.
+For instance, there’s Footer Putter, which allows you to add copyright and trademark info, Header and Footer for adding ad codes, and Simple Custom CSS and JS, for adding custom CSS and JS without touching your theme’s files.

 Taking the effort to customize the footer area eliminates that new developer smell from your site and shows consistency and professionalism.